galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 > > Advantages:
 > > - It is very simple algorithm to understand and interpret.
 > >
-> > - It is very useful for nonlinear data because there is no assumption about data in this algorithm.
+> > - It is very useful for nonlinear data because there is no assumption of linearity in this algorithm.
 > >
-> > - It is a versatile algorithm as we can use it for classification as well as regression.
+> > - It is a versatile algorithm, as we can use it for classification as well as regression.
 > >
-> > - It has relatively high accuracy but there are much better supervised learning models than KNN.
+> > - It has relatively high accuracy, but there are much better supervised learning models than KNN.
 > >
 > > - It works very well in low dimensions for complex decision surfaces.
 > >